khandorvatsal/Decision-Review-System-Python/README.md

 # Decision-Review-System-Python

-We've created this DRS system in Python as a part of our Semester 4 mini project.
+This project was created as a part of Open Source Technology Lab (Semester IV).